Riacecilia/Recreating-Vue-js-docs/src/content/docs/essentials/form-input-bindings.md

 Types of forms where you can use form input binding:

 `v-model` can be used on inputs of different types for example:
-- text boxes
+- Text inputs
-- check boxes
+- Checkboxes
-- radio buttons
+- Radio buttons
-- selects
+- Select dropdowns

 When you use v-model on different types of form elements, Vue automatically knows how to make the two-way binding work correctly for that specific element type.

 Essentially,
-- You don't have to remember different `v-bind`` properties and `v-on` events for every type of form element.
+- You don't have to remember different `v-bind` properties and `v-on` events for every type of form element.
 - You just use `v-model`, and Vue handles the underlying technical details of making the two-way binding work correctly for that specific element.
 - It makes your code cleaner, more readable, and less prone to errors.